alexd3rsan/rollingshutterpy/README.md

 # rollingshutterpy
 A Tkinter GUI-Implementation of a simple rolling-shutter effect.

-inspired by this YouTube video: https://www.youtube.com/watch?v=nP1elMR5qjc
+Inspired by this YouTube video: https://www.youtube.com/watch?v=nP1elMR5qjc

 Aims to simplify the process of creating fake rolling-shutter effects, as explained in said video.